Filled with sprawling palaces, streets lined with cafes, hikes to the Alps, and gorgeous architecture, Salzburg is our must-see city in Austria.

 Getting Around The City

 This pretty city is rather walkable.
 Once you reach the historic Old Town, most of the palaces, gardens, cafes, and other sites you want to see are just a short walk away from each other.
+You definitely want to book a hostel that's close to the city center to save you from some walking.

 My advice is to plot out what things you want to see and pin them on Google Maps, then you can see where they are compared to each other.
 Plan your route (see this side the city on one day, then visit the other half on the next).
 Then, you can download Google Maps and get around without using any data once you arrive.

+Come spend time teaching English or volunteering in an orphanage with ILP, complete with free time during the weekend, weekends off, and vacation days to explore places like Austria.
 Click the button below to speak to and ILP representative and learn more about where you can volunteer and what a semester abroad is like: